Quantifying Interstellar Extinction at High Galactic Latitudes

 We display the standard deviation, derived from the posterior samples, of the effective temperature, log surface gravity and each of the model parameters in Figure \ref{fig:constraint_teff}.
 From the posterior samples, we derive the correlation between extinction and the effective temperature, log surface gravity and other model parameters, respectively, which we display in Figure \ref{fig:corr_teff}.
-We see that the model is far more sensitive to each of the parameters under the assumed errors when we have a prior constraint on the effective temperature.
-We noted before that the effective temperatures were increasingly hard to constrain at brighter absolute Gaia $G$ magnitudes when we had no prior constraint on the effective temperature.
+We see that the model is far more sensitive to each of the parameters under the assumed errors when we have a constraint on the effective temperature.
+We noted before that the effective temperatures were increasingly hard to constrain at brighter absolute Gaia $G$ magnitudes {in the absence of spectroscopy}.
 Thus, constraining this value will greatly constrain the extinction in the same region of the HR diagram, due to the strong degeneracy between the parameters.
 We also see that at brighter absolute magnitudes the constraint on the effective temperature will reduce the degeneracy between extinction and the other parameters, in particular, the metallicity.
+However, the degeneracy at fainter absolute magnitudes is still strong between metallicity and extinction.

-Due to the degeneracy between extinction and the effective temperature being strong, we find that the ratio between $\Delta(A_0)/\sigma(A_0)$ and $\Delta(T_{\text{eff}})/\sigma(T_{\text{eff}})$ is constant for all realistic spectroscopic constraints on the effective temperature ($\sigma_T>5 K)$.
-We define $\Delta(A_0)$ to be the difference between the posterior mean extinction and the true synthetic extinction, moreover, $\sigma(A_0)$ is the posterior standard deviation for the star.
-We define $\Delta(T_{\text{eff}})$ similarly.
-This allows us to demonstrate a rough (but good) approximation of propagating the spectroscopic effective temperature constraint posterior width of the extinction.
+We find that the ratio between $\Delta(A_0)/\sigma(A_0)$ and $\Delta(T_{\text{eff}})/\sigma(T_{\text{eff}})$ is constant for all realistic spectroscopic constraints on the effective temperature ($\sigma_T>5 K)$.
+This allows us to demonstrate a rough (but good) approximation of propagating the spectroscopic constraint of the effective temperature to the posterior width of the extinction parameter.